For Export Only: Pesticides

 —Washington Post

-For students and other viewers facing a world of globalization, free markets and deregulation, "For Export Only: Pesticides and Pills" documents shocking information about corporations that export products to developing countries that are prohibited or severely restricted in the countries where they are made.
+For students and other viewers facing a world of globalization, free markets and deregulation, "For Export Only" documents shocking information about products exported to developing countries that are prohibited or severely restricted in the countries where they are made.

 Students could be assigned to research and report about: